open-science-promoters/RDM-promotion/README.md

 # This is an open project to gather and expand material for the promotion of good RDM (research data management) practice

 Everyone is warmly welcome and expected to warmly welcome others.
-Please have a look at our [conduct.md](code of conduct) for details, and report any misconduct.
-For an introduction of the project and our aims, please browse our website at https://zealous-johnson-d4652e.netlify.com.
-We created this github project to
+Please have a look at our [code of conduct](conduct.md ) for details, and report any misconduct.
+For an better description of the project and our aims, please browse our website at https://zealous-johnson-d4652e.netlify.com.

+We thrive on open science principles in this project and therefore:

-1. we publish our resutls, before we think we are finished.
+1. We publish our results, as soon as we produce them.
-2. Foster collaboration and avoid that others do the same work.
+2. We foster collaboration, hoping no others will do the same work independently.
+3. A data management plan has been elaborated.
+4. The data produced/collected will is published under a CC0 or CC-By license.

 # Contribute